AudioCrafter/Bee-Swarm-Addons/README.md

+# How to install

+1. Download the latest release file from the file section on the top of the page or from [here](https://github.com/AudioCrafter/Bee-Swarm-Addons/raw/master/Beeswarm%20Addons%20Installer1.3.0.msi)
+2. open the ``Beeswarm Addons Installer.msi`` file
+3. Follow the setup guide

 # Features

 - timers for: ``Stockings, Snowbear, Snow Canon, Beesmas Feast, Candles, Honey Wreath, Wealth clock, 20 minutes kick timer``.